Arkansas Razorbacks: Mascots

 The live mascot for the University of Arkansas is named Tusk.
 He is a Russian boar that weighs in at approximately 400 pounds.
 Tusk currently resides on the Stokes family farm in Dardanelle, Ark., and makes a two-hour trek up to Northwest Arkansas for every Razorback football game.
 The current mascot, Tusk VI, is a direct descendant of Tusk I. The live mascot program at Arkansas is supported by the Tusk Fund, which is administered by the Razorback Foundation.

 There are a number of costumed mascots for the University of Arkansas Razorbacks that attend most major sporting events.
 Big Red (aka the "Fighting Razorback") is the traditional mascot for the university and represents the intimidating fighting spirit of the Razorbacks at all athletic events.
 Sue E., is the female hog and is famous for her costume changes and dancing ability.
 Pork Chop is the "kid" mascot.
+Ribby is the baseball team's mascot.
 Boss Hog, a nine-foot inflatable mascot, joined the mascot family during the 1998–99 football season.

 The Razorback was officially adopted as the university's mascot in 1909 after Hugo Bezdek, the coach at the time, stated after a big win that his team played like a "wild band of razorback hogs".
 Subsequently, the razorback became the mascot for the entire university, replacing the cardinals as the official mascot.
 The only current athletic logo for the university is the classic or running hog as has been depicted on the program's football helmets.
 The university has ceased manufacture of memorabilia with any of the other logos in an attempt to re-brand the athletic department.

 National team championships

 NCAA team championships

-Arkansas has won 50 NCAA team national championships.
+Arkansas has won 52 NCAA team national championships.